 Bilateral economic and trade relationship

-Two-way merchandise trade between Australia and Lithuania in 2013 was A$55.1 million.
-Exports to Lithuania in 2013 totalled A$6.1 million, mainly in wool.
-Imports from Lithuania in 2013 amounted to A$49.0 million, mainly comprising fertilizers, rubber tyres, wood and furniture.
-Lithuania ranks as Australia's 91st largest trading partner.
+Two-way merchandise trade between Australia and Lithuania in 2016 was $57.6 million.
+Exports from Australia to Lithuania in 2016 totalled $8.9 million, mainly animal feed and electrical circuits equipment.
+Imports to Australia from Lithuania in 2016 were $48.7 million, mainly wood and wood manufactures, furnishings and electrical distributing equipment.